-Batallion Legal owns this deed and has copyright over the deed.
-No part of this deed can be copied without the express permission of Batallion Legal.
-If you change or copy this deed, in any way, you may not be following copyright laws and legal action may be taken against you.
-This deed has certain unique clauses and is created for certain defined purposes and for the parties noted above.
-If you copy this deed for another purpose and for other parties, some of the clauses of the deed may not be applicable and/or valid in their current form.
+This Trust deed has a copyright and is owned by Batallion Legal.
+No part of this deed can be copied without express authority of the proprietor.
+If you alter or copy this Trust Deed, you will be prosecuted.
+This Trust Deed has certain unique clauses and is created for certain defined purpose and for parties mentioned above.
+If you copy this Trust Deed for another purpose and for other parties, some of the clauses of this Trust Deed may not be valid in this present form.
 VER 18/01